-Awareness programs consist of community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent sexual violence, promote safety, and reduce incidents/ crime.
+Awareness programs consist of community-wide or audience-specific programming, initiatives, and strategies that increase audience knowledge and share information and resources to prevent sexual harm, promote safety, and reduce incidents/crime.
 The University's specific annual awareness programs include the following:

-- Sex+ Festival: Peer Health Educators (PHEs) partner with the Q Center and CORE to plan a spring sexual health festival.
-In Spring 2020, the festival was canceled due to the COVID-19 pandemic but PHEs sponsored a Zoom talk called "Consent Conversation" with a leading faculty member. - Alcohol-wise & Sexual Violence Education Module: All first-year and transfer students are required to take a onetime online alcohol education and awareness program called Alcohol-wise.
-They must also complete a mandatory online sexual violence education module ("Not On Our Grounds") every two years through EverFi.
-First-year graduate students also complete the mandatory sexual violence education module through EverFi as well as the Alcohol-wise 21+ program through 3rd Millennium Classrooms.
-At the School of Continuing and Professional Studies campus locations, degree-seeking students are required to participate in Alcohol-wise and Not on Our Grounds Training.
-Certificate and non-degree-seeking students are exempt from completing these trainings, though links to information from the trainings are provided on the UVA EOCR website, should a student be interested.
+- Sexual Health Virtual Panels: Peer Health Educators (PHEs) partner with Culture of Respect Educators (CORE) to facilitate two virtual panels: "Safer Sex During COVID-19" and "Digital Consent." - Alcohol-wise & Sexual Violence Education Module: All first-year and transfer students are required to take a one-time online alcohol education and awareness program called Alcohol-wise.
+They must also complete a mandatory online sexual violence education module, Sexual Assault Prevention for Undergraduates (formerly "Not On Our Grounds") every two years through EverFi.
+First-year graduate students also complete the mandatory sexual violence education module through EverFi as well as the Alcohol-wise 21+ program through 3rd

+Millennium Classrooms.
+An online training module, Sexual Assault Prevention for Graduate Students (formerly "Not On Our Grounds for Graduate Students") is required for all incoming first year and transfer graduate students.
+At the School of Continuing and Professional Studies campus locations, degree-seeking students are required to participate in Alcohol-wise. and non-degree-seeking Certificate students are exempt from completing these trainings, though links to information from the trainings are provided on the UVA EOCR website, should a student be interested.